Desert Hills

 MEET THE BAND CAMP FACULTY

-What parents had to say about last year’s camp . . .
+What parents have to say about camp . . .

 My child absolutely loved everything about the camp!